 Our commitment to diversity includes:

-- A dynamic Diversity Committee that contributes to and actively participates in organizations that promote diversity and advocate for the protection of diversity in the workplace.
-The Diversity Committee also organizes internal “Lunch and Learn” sessions to educate the firm’s members on diversity topics and organizes an annual firm-wide “Day of Service” to commemorate Dr. Martin Luther King.
+- A dynamic Diversity, Equity and Inclusion (DEI) Committee that contributes to and actively participates in organizations that promote diversity and advocate for the protection of diversity in the workplace.
+The DEI Committee also organizes internal “Lunch and Learn” sessions to educate the firm’s members on diversity topics such as the use of gender-neutral pronouns and the history of "Juneteenth," and organizes an annual firm-wide “Day of Service” to commemorate Dr. Martin Luther King.

 - Longtime leadership role in the Lawyers Collaborative for Diversity (LCD), an association of law firms, government agencies, law schools and corporate members committed to increasing the recruitment, retention and advancement of lawyers of color, not only as good social policy, but also as an exemplary business practice.
-The firm was a founding member of the LCD, and Jessica Grossarth Kennedy is a member of LCD’s Board of Directors in an LGBT liaison role.
-Lee Hoffman, a member of Pullman & Comley’s Executive Committee is a former member of the LCD’s Board of Directors.
+The firm was a founding member of the LCD and actively participates in its programs (including its college pipeline internship program), and Jessica Grossarth Kennedy is a member of LCD’s Board of Directors in an LGBT liaison role.
+Lee Hoffman, chair of Pullman & Comley, is a former member of the LCD’s Board of Directors.

 - A proud sponsor of several affinity bar associations, with many of our attorneys taking leadership roles within the following organizations:

-- Jessica Grossarth Kennedy, founding and past chair of the LGBT section of the Connecticut Bar Association, and Erick Russell, past chair, have taken an active role in the promotion and success of this section, which presents issues of particular concern to LGBT individuals in the legal profession and those who seek legal services.
+- Jessica Grossarth Kennedy, founding and past chair of the LGBT section of the Connecticut Bar Association, has taken an active role in the promotion and success of this section, which presents issues of particular concern to LGBT individuals in the legal profession and those who seek legal services.

 - An annual “Celebrating Diversity” networking event which provides an opportunity for business owners to exchange ideas and develop relationships with other business owners, community leaders and non-profit representatives in the Greater Bridgeport Community.